 Reviews by TTI and/or the PSART provide valuable information about the proposed modification.

-VR staff submits all modifications under $1,500 to TTI for pricing review through the TTI-TWC website at no cost.
+VR staff submits all modifications to TTI for review through the TTI-TWC website.
+Reviews under $1,500 are at no cost.
 For reviews over $1,500, TTI reviews determine whether the:

-provider's quoted cost of the modification equipment is fair;
+provider's quoted cost of the modification equipment is correct,;

 CDRS's prescription appears to meet the customer's needs; and